Skeeter2600/SullyBot/README.md

 ## Quick Tips

 Currently, all SullyBot commands are used by typing in the Discord chat.
-Each SullyBot command uses the format `!{command}`.
+Each SullyBot command uses the format `*{command}`.

 ## Setup Notes